elusivecodes/FrostColor/README.md

 ## Color Attributes

-Retrieve or set attributes on a Color object you have created using the following methods.
+Retrieve or set attributes on a *Color* object you have created using the following methods.

 #### Alpha

-- `alpha` is a number between 0 and 1.
+- `alpha` is a number between *0* and *1*.

 ```javascript
 // Get alpha